jacobquirke/100-days-of-code/log.md

 **Today's Progress**: More work on JavaScript and data structures.
 Not inspired by in it the least.
 I think it's difficult when I can't see the tangeable use of it in the way it's being taught.
 It's more beneficial in learning when there's an emotional link to best remember everything.

 **Thoughts** I think I need a break from JavaScript and focus more on web development and honing my skills in that regard.
 I want to focus on getting a job over learning things I can't see direct results from.
 Not sure if that's the right choice to make but I'm making it!

+### Day 7: 10 October 2019, Thursday

+**Today's Progress**: Working on React.
+Really complicated when you get into it.
+May have to return to JavaScript and Data Structures to feel more comfortable in dealing with the more complicated concepts.
+Just go at a simpler pace.

+**Thoughts** I thought I needed a break when in fact I just need to keep pushing to have a good grounding in HTML/CSS and Javascript.
+I don't have to jump the gun.
+I need to have a good grasp of the fundaments.
+HTML/CSS, JavaScript and data structures.
+Spend the next month on those three.
+Get them DOWN!